-The optic nerves from the two eyes meet at the optic chiasm where about half of the fibers cross over and the other half remain on the same side of the underside of the brain.
+Optic chiasm The optic nerves from the two eyes meet at the optic chiasm where about half of the fibers cross over and the other half remain on the same side of the underside of the brain.
 Before synapsing in the lateral geniculate nucleus, about 20% of these fibers that now comprise the optic tract branch off to the superior colliculus--a structure involved with eye movements.
 The rest of the optic tract fibers synapse on cells in the lateral geniculate nucleus.
 Cells in the lateral geniculate nucleus send their axons in a bundle called the optic radiation to layer IV (one of six layers) of primary visual cortex.
-Function: image sampling, spatio-temporal filtering, efficient coding Functions of the Chiasm and Lateral geniculate nucleus (LGN) The optic chiasm routes neuronal information so that information from corresponding points on the left and right eyes can come together at cortex for binocular vision, and in particular stereo vision.
+Function: image sampling, contrast coding, gain control, spatio-temporal filtering (high pass--encoding change important), efficient coding Functions of the Chiasm and Lateral geniculate nucleus (LGN) The optic chiasm routes neuronal information so that information from corresponding points on the left and right eyes can come together at cortex for binocular vision, and in particular stereo vision.
 Typically animals with frontal vision have nearly complete cross-over, and animals with lateral eyes (e.g. fish) have little or no cross-over.
 The nervous system has gone to considerable length to bring information from the two eyes together early on.
-Although there seems to be little if any interaction between neurons in the LGN, the arrangment of the optic chiasm is the first step towards the eventual construction of a topographic cortical map.
-In fact, there is a general principle that becomes even more apparent when one looks at maps that pervade cortical organization: Neural computations often require close phyiscal connectivity between neurons Anderson has a discussion of topographic and tonotopic maps in cortex.
+Although there seems to be little if any binocular interaction between neurons in the LGN, the arrangment of the optic chiasm is the first step towards the eventual construction of a topographic cortical map with information from both eyes.
+In fact, there is a general principle that becomes even more apparent when one looks at maps that pervade cortical organization: Neural computations that require bringing information together often require close physical connectivity between neurons Anderson has a discussion of topographic and tonotopic maps in cortex.
 Later on we will see some of the consequences of self-organizing principles that serve to minimize wiring length when we study Kohonen networks and adaptive maps.
-The neurons of lateral geniculate nucleus do more high-pass filtering, and the cells are characterized by fairly symmetrical center-surround organization like the ganglion cells.
+The neurons of lateral geniculate nucleus do more band-pass filtering, and the cells are characterized by fairly symmetrical center-surround organization like the ganglion cells.
 They show even less response to uniform illumination than ganglion cells.
 Despite the fact that neurons from the two eyes exist within the same nucleus, no binocular neurons are found in LGN.
 We have to wait until cortex to see binocular neurons.
 Although the LGN is often considered a relay station, feedback from cortex suggests possible role of attention mechanisms (see Crick, 1984 for a speculative neural network theory of LGN and reticular function).
 Sillito et al. (1994) have found "Feature-linked synchronization of thalamic relay cell firing induced by feedback from the visual cortex".
 Nature, 369, N. 9, 479-482.
-The superior colliculus has a key role is in the control of eye movements--a highly non-trivial problem requiring coordination of head and eye movements in the context of a constantly changing environment.
-Primary Visual Cortex Cortex in general Recall: four lobes: occipital, temporal, parietal, frontal.

-~14 inches in diamter if flattened, ~10^10 neurons.
+See Sherman and Guillery (2002) for a recent discussion of thalamo-cortical anatomy.
+The superior colliculus has a key role is in the control of eye movements--a highly non-trivial control problem requiring coordination of head and eye movements in the context of a constantly changing environment.
+Primary Visual Cortex Cortex in general Recall: four lobes: occipital, temporal, parietal, frontal. ~14 inches in diameter if flattened, ~10^10 neurons.
 2000 to 10000 synapses each.
 Cortical modularity: